Audio-Technica ATH-M40X Review – Tight Bass And Great Value

 • Affordable while retaining a level of quality that is not common at this price point.

 • The sound profile is not the most neutral.
-Not the best choice for serious studio work.
+Not the best choice if you want accurate sound.

 V-Moda Crossfade M-100 Review